 Precision vs. Recall: Key Differences and Use Cases

-Precision measures the proportion of correct positive predictions of your model.
+Precision measures the proportion of your model's correct positive predictions.
 Recall shows the percentage of actual positives identified.
-In real-world applications, such as detecting invasive species in photos or classifying, optimizing these metrics can significantly improve model effectiveness.
+Optimizing these metrics can significantly improve model effectiveness in real-world applications, such as detecting invasive species in photos or classifying.

 Key Takeaways